stevejay/artfullylondon-api/README.md

 ## Todo

 - Add AWS Cognito serverless configuration to the serverless files?
 (I think serverless supports AWS Cognito configuration now.
 Problem is it is not needed locally.)
-- Do I need to add cloudwatch:PutMetricData permission?
 - Is there an encoding issue with params in lambda integration when using serverless local?
 - See about CORS origin restrictions for getting images from resized and original S3 buckets.
 - Delete the staging table 'artfullylondon-development-iteration-log'